 Advanced techniques, including the use of a customized system.
 Presentation of advanced drawing applications, such as three-dimensional solids modeling and linking graphic entities to external non-graphic data.
-(Fall only)

-Advanced Technologies in Mechanical Design and
+Advanced Technologies in Mechanical Design and Drafting

-Use parametric based mechanical design software for mechanical assembly design and drafting.
-(Summer only)
+Use parametric-based software for mechanical design for advanced modeling and analysis.